-- applies to websites explicitly and directly using the domains: geizhals.at, geizhals.de, geizhals.eu, compare.eu, skinflint.co.uk, cenowarka.pl,
+- applies to websites explicitly and directly (no sub-domains): geizhals.at, geizhals.de, geizhals.eu, compare.eu, skinflint.co.uk, cenowarka.pl,

 - in some cases, multiple reports for seemingly different websites might refer to the exact same problem / piece of code, because e.g. skinflint.co.uk uses the same code as geizhals.at etc. – here we will consider these multiple reports as one at our discretion.

-- do not submit reports to other (sub-) domains, since they may be hosted by a 3rd party provider and we only have limited hardening options.
+- do not submit reports for other (sub-) domains, since they may be hosted by a 3rd party provider and we only have limited hardening options.
 For example, unternehmen.geizhals.at and blog.geizhals.at are hosted by wordpress.com, so security issues should be reported to them.

 - we are not interested in vulnerabilities with a CVSS 3 score lower than 4.0, unless it can be combined with other vulnerabilities to achieve a higher score.

 - we may offer to pay bounties in the form of Amazon vouchers (we will let you choose from Amazon.de, Amazon.co.uk and possibly others if we can pay them without tax issues)

 - we will publish information about submissions with as much detail as we choose to